Sola-Royal/Devops_projects/Awss3/README.md

 __Select `Enabled` then saved__
 ![.](./Img/3.2...jpg)

-__Modify the content and re-upload it again, i will create a new version of the file.
+__Modify the content and re-upload it again, i will create a new version of the file.__
 ![.](./Img/3.3%20version%20cont.jpg)

 __Another uploading__
 ![.](./Img/3.4.jpg)

-##  __To view thw content of all the versions, let's proceed to our next step, which involves setting permissions__
+##  __To view the content of all the versions, let's proceed to our next step, which involves setting permissions__

 __Navigate to `permission` section and see if `Block all Public access` is enabled.__